lucataglia/react-native-keycloak-plugin/README.md

 # react-native-keycloak-plugin
 This is a fork of mahomahoxd's react-native-login-keycloak module.
 I started from that to build some new feature using a functional style.

-This plugin exposes some util methods to interact with [KeyCloak][KeyCloakHome] in order to handle the user session.
+This plugin exposes some util methods to interact with [Keycloak][KeyCloakHome] in order to handle the user session.

 ## Documentation